mattsherwood87/wsuconnect/docs/source/cluster_computing/containerized_processing.rst

 Images
 ------

-The CoNNECT NPC hosts its own set of docker containers.
-The main container is wsuconnect/neuro.
+The CoNNECT NPC hosts its own set of docker images.
+The main image is wsuconnect/neuro.
 This is a Ubuntu 24.04 image loaded with the open-source software described below and GUI access via noVNC.
+There is a gpu variant which provides support for Nvidia/cuda called wsuconnect/neuro-gpu.
 We also host an additional MATLAB image wsuconnect/matlab:r2024b that allows GUI access through noVNC.
 Our own Rstudio image wsuconnect/rstudio enables access to R and Rstudio (via rstudio-server) built using rocker/rstudio base image.
 Additional images also available include pennlinc/aslprep, nipreps/fmriprep, and bids/validator.

+Docker containers can be manually started using the commands below.

 Helpful Docker Commands
 ------------------------